tsy935/eeg-gnn-ssl/README.md

-# Automated Seizure Detection and Seizure Type Classification From Electroencephalography With a Graph Neural Network and Self-Supervised Pre-Training
+# Automated Seizure Detection and Seizure Type Classification From EEG With a Graph Neural Network and Self-Supervised Pre-Training

-Siyi Tang, Jared A. Dunnmon, Khaled Saab, Xuan Zhang, Qianying Huang, Florian Dubost, Daniel L. Rubin*, Christopher Lee-Messer*, ARXIV-LINK-TO-BE-ADDED
+Siyi Tang, Jared A. Dunnmon, Khaled Saab, Xuan Zhang, Qianying Huang, Florian Dubost, Daniel L. Rubin, Christopher Lee-Messer, ARXIV-LINK-TO-BE-ADDED

 ---
 ## Data

 We use the Temple University Seizure Corpus (TUSZ) v1.5.2 in this study.
 The TUSZ dataset is publicly available [here](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml).
 After you have registered and downloaded the data, you will see a subdirectory called `edf` which contains all the EEG signals and their associated labels.
 We use the EEG files in the `edf/dev` subfolder as our held-out test set.
 We further split the EEG files in the `edf/train` subfolder into train and validation sets by patients.
 See folders `./data/file_markers_detection`, `./data/file_markers_classification`, and `./data/file_markers_ssl` for details.

 In this study, we exclude five patients from the test set who exist in both the official TUSZ train and test sets.
-You can find the list of excluded patients' IDs in `data_tusz/excluded_test_patients.txt`.
+You can find the list of excluded patients' IDs in `./data_tusz/excluded_test_patients.txt`.

-In addition, `data_tusz/focal_labeled_as_generalized.csv` provides the list of 28 seizures in the test set that we think are **focal seizures** (manually analyzed by a board-certified neurologist) but are labeled as **generalized non-specific seizures** in TUSZ data.
+In addition, `./data_tusz/focal_labeled_as_generalized.csv` provides the list of 28 seizures in the test set that we think are **focal seizures** (manually analyzed by a board-certified EEG reader) but are labeled as **generalized non-specific seizures** in TUSZ data.
 See our paper for more details.

 ---